ccp5UK/dl-poly/documentation/source/UserManual/data_files/input_files.rst

   ``atom 2``    a8      second atom type
-  ``atom 3``    a8      third atom type - only required for TABANG ``atom 4``    a8      forth atom type - only required for TABDIH & TABINV **interaction data records 0/1–ngrid:**
+  ``atom 3``    a8      third atom type - only required for TABANG ``atom 4``    a8      forth atom type - only required for TABDIH & TABINV **interaction data records 0/1-ngrid:**
-  ``abscissa``  real    consecutive value over the full cutoff/range in Å for TABBND and degrees for TABANG, TABDIH & TABINV ``potential`` real    potential at the abscissa grid point in **units** as specified in FIELD ``force``     real    complementary force (virial for TABBND) value
+  ``abscissa``  real    consecutive value over the full cutoff/range in Å or DPD length units for TABBND and degrees for TABANG, TABDIH & TABINV
+  ``potential`` real    potential at the abscissa grid point in **units** as specified in FIELD ``force``     real    complementary force (virial for TABBND) value